eolementhe/guide/guide.md

   ![workflow-monitoring](images/workflow-monitoring.png)

-The `My Workflows` view allow the user to monitor all the workflows you have started.
+The `My Workflows` view show all the workflows you have started.

 ![workflow-monitoring-view](images/workflow-monitoring-view.png)

-The different buttons allows you to change the monitoring view.
+Different buttons can change the monitoring view.

-A button allow you to switch from the `My Workflow` view to the `My File` view.
+A button switch from the `My Workflow` view to the `My File` view.

 ![workflow-monitoring-view-button-file](images/workflow-monitoring-view-button-file.png)

-And the other button allow you to switch from the `Standard` view which corresponds to all workflows and files sent by the normal ingest.
-And the `Premium` view that will show all the workflows and files sent by the premium ingest post (Premium mode use Signiant).
+And the other button switch from the `Standard` view to `Premium` view.
+`Standard` view which corresponds to all workflows and files sent by the normal ingest.
+The `Premium` view that will show all the workflows and files sent by the premium ingest post (Premium mode use Signiant).

 ![workflow-monitoring-view-button-premium](images/workflow-monitoring-view-button-premium.png)

-You can also filter your workflow list by dates, file name, file status, etc...
-Thanks to the two search bars.
+You can also filter your workflows list by date, file name, file status, etc... thanks to the two search bars.

 ![workflow-monitoring-search-bar](images/workflow-monitoring-search-bar.png)